 Credit: www.scientificamerican.com

-Old, degraded oil can cause all sorts of problems for your engine, including decreased performance and increased wear and tear.
-If you’re not sure when the last time your car’s oil was changed, it’s always better to err on the side of caution and get it done sooner rather than later.
+Degraded and aged oil can give rise to a plethora of predicaments for your engine, encompassing reduced performance and heightened wear and tear.
+If you are uncertain about the most recent oil change in your car, it is always prudent to err on the side of caution and arrange for a replacement sooner rather than later.

-Assuming you are referring to an automobile’s oil life monitor, 10% is generally not okay.
-The oil life monitor is designed to give drivers a rough idea of when their oil should be changed based on mileage and engine conditions.
-Most automakers recommend changing your car’s oil every 5,000 miles or so under normal driving conditions.
+Now, let’s address the matter of whether 10% oil life is acceptable.
+Assuming you are referring to an automobile’s oil life monitor, a reading of 10% is generally deemed unsatisfactory.
+The oil life monitor is designed to provide drivers with a rough estimate of when their oil should be changed, taking into consideration factors such as mileage and engine conditions.
+Under normal driving circumstances, most automakers suggest changing your car’s oil every 5,000 miles or thereabouts.

 Should You Trust Oil Life Monitors or Follow the Owners Book?